Tobbs101/frontend-task/README.md

     yarn dev
     ```

-4.  **Open in Your Browser:** Open your web browser and navigate to the address provided in the terminal (usually `http://localhost:5173/`).
+4.  **Open in Your Browser:** Open your web browser and navigate to the address provided in the terminal (usually http://localhost:5173/).
 You should now see the Xische frontend assessment application running in your browser.

+## How to Execute Tests and Get Coverage Reports

+This project likely uses Jest and Vitest for testing.
+Here's how you can typically run tests and generate coverage reports:

+1.  **Run Tests:** To execute the unit and integration tests, use the following Yarn command in your terminal (within the project directory):

+    ```bash
+    yarn test
+    ```

+    This command will run all the test files located in your project (test files for can be found in `src/components/custom/__tests__` directory).

+2.  **Generate Coverage Report:** To generate a code coverage report, run the below command in your terminal:

+    ```bash
+    yarn test:coverage
+    ```

+    After running this command, a `coverage` folder will be created in your project root.